purushotamrai/addtocalendar/README.md

 INTRODUCTION
 ------------
-Add to Calendar Module integrates 'Add to Calendar' button provided by addtocalendar.com which supports iCalender, Google Calendar, Outlook, Outlook Online and Yahoo Calendar.
+Add to Calendar Module integrates 'Add to Calendar' button provided by addtocalendar.com which supports iCalendar, Google Calendar, Outlook, Outlook Online and Yahoo Calendar.
 It's basically a thirdparty field formatter setting available for Datetime and Datetime Range field formatters.